Health Care Providers

-OSF HealthCare has many accountable care relationships established by the Centers for Medicare & Medicaid Services (CMS).
+OSF HealthCare has many accountable care relationships established by Medicare.

-Just like its name implies, accountable care holds health care organizations accountable for specific levels of quality care.
-The quality goals are defined by a payor and agreed to by identified providers of care.
+The goals are defined by the payor and agreed to by identified providers of care.

 What Does This Mean for Providers?

-- Will reduce length of stay and improve care coordination among different providers
+- Provider engagement to reduce length of stay and re-admissions

 Opportunities to Serve

-When health care providers actively participate in the ACO and encourage their patients to do so, a higher quality overall patient experience will be achieved and our mission to serve our patients with the greatest care and love in a community that celebrates the gift of life will be fulfilled.
+When health care providers actively participate in the ACO and encourage their patients to participate in their own health care decisions, our mission to serve our patients with the greatest care and love in a community that celebrates the gift of life will be fulfilled.

-- Better care – from a holistic approach
+- Better care – from a comprehensive approach

 - Improved value to the patient

-Simply put, through the ACO model, we can achieve CMS goal of the Triple Aim:
+Simply put, through the ACO model, we can achieve the CMS three-part aim: